thooks1203/echodeed/DEMO_SCRIPT_5MIN_LIVE.md

 *[Point to global counter if visible]*

-—the school's global kindness counter just went up."
+—the school's global kindness counter just went up.

+**Now let me show you what Coach Wilson sees.**

+*[Navigate to sidebar, click Teacher Dashboard tab]*

+This is the Teacher Dashboard—where teachers log in to see all the appreciation messages from students.

+*[Scroll through Teacher Kudos Feed]*

+Look at this.
+Each card shows the student's kindness act and the personal message they wrote for this teacher.
+'Thanks for believing in our team.'
+'You inspired me to help my friend today.'

+*[Point to metrics at top if visible]*

+Teachers see how many times they've been thanked, which categories of kindness they're inspiring.
+This isn't just feel-good data—this is teacher retention strategy built into your character education program.

+When teachers feel valued every single day by students, they stay.
+They engage.
+Your culture transforms."

 ---

-## [1:45-2:45] PARENT CONNECTION (The Differentiator)
+## [2:15-3:00] PARENT CONNECTION (The Differentiator)
 *[Navigate to Student Dashboard - show parent notification section]*

 "Now here's where EchoDeed becomes truly transformative for family engagement.